-Pear cut diamond engagement ring options can come in a halo style, a three-stone style with round, marquise, or pear side stones, an elegant solitaire setting, or a vintage-style setting.
+Pear-cut diamond engagement ring options can come in a halo style, a two stone style, a three-stone style with a round, marquise, or pear side stones, an elegant solitaire setting, or a vintage-style setting.
 This does not even begin to cover the East-West setting option.

 Engagement rings are more popularly featuring this setting style with solitaire styles or a pave halo around the elegant stone.
 We have a great East-West Collection that features thoughtful details, a range of gold and platinum metal options, and classic ring shapes for your diamond to be set in.